Merrimack and Southern NH

 Who handles no-water calls in Southern NH?

 Well pump, water well, and some plumbing providers handle no-water calls around Merrimack, Bedford, Amherst, Milford, Hollis, Litchfield, Nashua-edge, and nearby Southern NH towns.
-This site is built to route requests only after provider approval.
+See the Southern NH service area guide for the first coverage focus.

 What should I check before calling?